IRS Form 945 Instructions

 The IRS will require the designee’s name, phone number, and a personal identification number (PIN).
 The designee can select his or her own PIN.
 This field authorizes the third-party designee to:

-• Give the IRS any information that is missing from your return.
+• Give the IRS any additional information that is missing from your return.

 • Call the IRS for information about the processing of your return.